Will Game Plus (Yahoo! Games) put an end to the struggles of cloud gaming?

 - BXD: Service start date undecided (as of July 23, 2017)

-So I thought there might be another wave of browser games ( I wrote a blog ), but at first I thought, "Cloud gaming?
+So I thought that browser games might be making a comeback (I wrote about this in a previous blog post), but at first I was like, "Cloud gaming?
 Huh?"

 But, thinking about it, I'll write about this later